scriptkitties/fglt/_guides/picking-a-distro.md

 ## Which distro should I pick for …?
 ### Beginner friendly
+#### [Linux Mint][mint]
+The purpose of Linux Mint is to produce a modern, elegant and comfortable operating system which is both powerful and easy to use.
+It's made to work out of the box with full multimedia support while being easy to use.
+It is based on Ubuntu, hence comes with all the software that Ubuntu itself supports.

 #### [Lubuntu][lubuntu]
 Lubuntu is a spin-off from [Ubuntu][ubuntu].
 It comes with a graphical installer and sports the LXDE desktop environment, which is ment to be